Reforming waste management

 What are the key issues that the Act seeks to address?

-The Waste Reform Act will amend the EP Act to support the South Australian Government in continuing to lead the way in waste management and resource recovery.
+The Waste Reform Act has amended the EP Act to support the South Australian Government in continuing to lead the way in waste management and resource recovery.

 The Waste Reform Act provides the necessary underpinning to enable the Environment Protection Authority to implement important waste reforms and provide improved tools for dealing with 5 key issues: